 Preening – Every budgie needs to preen!
 This is how a budgie keeps his feathers clean and neat.
 A budgie preens his feathers by first gathering some oil from the preen gland at the base of the tail.
 (You might be able to see this gland in between the feathers of the rump when your budgie puffs its feathers.)
 The budgie then runs his beak all the way down each feather, starting at the base where it is attached to the skin.
 He keeps doing this until every single feather has been properly preened.
 This can take a long time, but is an important part of a budgie’s day.
 Preening is a flock activity.
 When you have more than one budgie together in the same room, you’ll notice that they usually all preen at the same time.

-Bathing - All budgies have individual preferences when it comes to bathing.
-Some don't bathe at all, and others like to often.
+Bathing – All budgies have individual preferences when it comes to bathing.
+Some don’t bathe at all, and others like to often.
 Budgies who do bathe should take a bath about once every week or two.
 Some budgies will bathe on their own, using the water dish provided in their cage to splash water on themselves with their beak.
 You can also provide a bath for your budgie by filling a shallow container with water and putting it in the cage once a week.
-If your budgie wants to, he'll go down and splash about in the water.
+If your budgie wants to, he’ll go down and splash about in the water.
 Some budgies enjoy bathing by rubbing on wet greens you put in the cage for them to eat.
 You can also bathe your budgie by spritzing or misting him gently with a spray bottle (one that has never had cleaners in it).
-If your budgie wants to bathe, he'll show it by puffing up his feathers.
-If he doesn't, he'll try to get away from the spray, and you should stop.
-For more details on getting your budgie to bathe, click here.
+If your budgie wants to bathe, he’ll show it by puffing up his feathers.
+If he doesn’t, he’ll try to get away from the spray, and you should stop.

 Poofing & Tail Wagging – Budgies sometimes poof up and shake their feathers in order to straighten them out.
 After preening or some other activity which may have ruffled their feathers, budgies will poof up, do a quick shake, and then maybe wag their tail real fast.
 This gets all their feathers into proper position.
 Budgies also poof up their feathers (without shaking) when they get really comfortable, such as before a nap.
 A budgie may poof up for a few seconds when they get happy or excited.
 Also, when a budgie is showing off for another budgie, he may puff up certain areas, usually head feathers, and display the tail feathers.